Witch Hazel (Looney Tunes): Witch Lezah

 The 2011 animated series The Looney Tunes Show introduces Witch Hazel renamed to Witch Lezah.
-Lezah ("Hazel" spelled backwards) is voiced by Roz Ryan, who gives the character a pronounced African American patois.
+Lezah ("Hazel" spelled backwards) is voiced by Roz Ryan, who gives the character a pronounced black accent.
 In the series, she is Gossamer's mother.
 Unlike the other characters and her original character, she is always serious and gives advice that is not nonsensical and is more calm.
 She has a contradictory relationship with Daffy; she once threatened him into helping Gossamer make friends.
 Once Gossamer has friends she asks Daffy to stay away despite all his hard work.
 She has been a hypnotherapist by trade, as seen in "Point, Laser Point", where she provided Sylvester with services when he was in denial about his relationship with his mother.
 In "It's a Handbag", she helped Daffy recall who took his handbag.
 In "Best Friends Redux", Witch Lezah has a time portal in her home, which Daffy uses to jealously ensure that Bugs Bunny and Rodney Rabbit never meet.
 When nobody knows Daffy, Witch Lezah, who is unaffected by the time change, sends Daffy back in time to correct it, as it's ultimately because of Rodney that Bugs and Daffy met and became friends.
 Daffy uses Witch Lezah's time portal again to make sure he and Porky Pig meet.